George Bennet, 7th Earl of Tankerville: Family

-Lord Tankerville died at the family seat of Chillingham Castle, Northumberland, 9 July 1931, of the effects of a gastric hemorrhage, aged 79, and was cremated and buried at Chillingham.
+Lord Tankerville died at the family seat of Chillingham Castle, Northumberland, 9 July 1931, of the effects of a gastric haemorrhage, aged 79, and was cremated and buried at Chillingham.
 After his death the Chillingham Estate was broken up, and the Countess of Tankerville moved to Edinburgh, Scotland, where she died on 15 February 1949.

 Descendants

 Through his eldest son, he was a grandfather of Charles Augustus Grey Bennet, 9th Earl of Tankerville (1921–1980), who married Virginia Diether and Georgiana Wilson; George Arthur Grey Bennet (1925–2001), who married Hazel Judson; Ian Bennet (b.
 1935); and Corisande Bennet (b.
 1938), who married Lt.
 Cdr.
 Timothy Bain Smith.